sudeep-23-11/Code-Store/C++/DSA/Array/A.md

     * hash elements of array
     * subtract sum of elements from n*(n+1)/2, subtract sum of squares of elements from n*(n+1)*(n+2)/6
 * LongestConsecutiveSequence - sort array
-* MajorityElement, RemoveDuplicatesFromSortedArray - hash elements of array
+* MajorityElement - hash elements of array
 * MergeTwoSortedArrays -
     * place elements of both arrays in third array, sort it, replace elements from third array to original arrays
     * compare every element of first array with first element of second array, place smaller one in first array, sort second array